 Professional Program Classical Ballet, Contemporary Ballet and Contemporary; CatchingART resident choreographer

 Ms. Arnold attended the National Ballet School of Canada where she received the prestigious Peter Dwyer Award and Honours standing on her Intermediate and Advanced Cecchetti Ballet Examinations.
-Upon graduation, she danced with several small companies before joining the National Ballet of Canada from 1992-1995.
-In 1996, Ms. Arnold joined Les Grands Ballets Canadiens de Montreal and quickly rose to First Soloist.
-She danced a wide and eclectic variety of principal and soloist roles from Concerto Barocco, Nutcracker, Queen of Spades, Giselle and Symphony of Songs to name a few.
-She was also a favourite muse for many choreographers and worked with such names as Eduoard Lock, Shawn Hounsell, O’had Naharin, Jiri Kylian and Kevin O’Day.
-2003 brought Ms. Arnold to Ballet BC where she danced an extensive array of principal roles, from the Woman in Conversation Piece, Tatiana in Faerie Queen, Stella in Streetcar Named Desire and her most notable and last, Carmen in February 2007 and where she was also company teacher from 2004-08.
-Currently, Ms. Arnold is a sought after teacher for both classical and contemporary as well as adjudicating at dance festival competitions.
-She is also an ISSA certified personal trainer, conducting her own fusion body conditioning classes.
+Upon graduation, she danced with several small companies before being asked to join the National Ballet of Canada in 1992-95.
+In 1996, Ms. Arnold joined Les Grands Ballets Canadiens de Montreal and quickly rose through the ranks to First Soloist.
+With her dynamism and dramatic stage presence, she danced a wide and eclectic variety of Principal and Soloist roles in Concerto Barocco , Nutcracker, Queen of Spades, Giselle, Pillar of Fire and Symphony of Songs to name a few.
+She was also a favourite muse for many choreographers and worked with such names as James Kudelka, Eduoard Lock, Jiri Kylian, Ohad Naharin, Shawn Hounsell, Septime Webber and Kevin O’Day.
+Ms. Arnold was invited to dance at many Gala evenings such as tributes to Celia Franca, Evelyn Hart and other highly respected dance festivals across Canada.
+2003 brought her to Ballet British Columbia where she danced a diverse array of Principal roles, from the Woman in Mark Godden’s Conversation Piece, John Alleyne’s Faerie Queen, Kylian’s Petit Mort and lastly, Jean Grand-Maitre’s Carmen to rave reviews in 2007.
+While still dancing she became Ballet B.C.’s Company Teacher from 2004-09.
+And in 2010, came out of retirement to dance in the Opening Ceremonies for the Vancouver Winter Olympics.
+Currently she is an Award Winning Choreographer, Resident Choreographer for Catching Art Contemporary Ballet Theatre, Senior Coach at Pro Arte Centre in North Vancouver and is a sought after Guest Teacher, Adjudicator and Personal Trainer.

 Professional and Pre-Professional Programs Classical Ballet; ISTD Ballet Grades; RAD Ballet Vocational Examinations